jwxia2014/MUBD-DecoyMaker2.0/README.md

 -----------------------------------

 For users, we recommend them to run the Python GUI application on Windows-based machine, as all the dependencies have been included.
-For developers, they may implement the MUBD-DecoyMaker2.0.py on other platforms.
-It should be noted that Python2.7 (64bits) and RDKit2013.03.2 (64bits) are required to install prior to the use of the source codes (available upon request).
+For developers, they may send emails to jie.william.xia@hotmail.com or x.simon.wang@gmail.com to request the source codes.
+The source codes can be implemented on any platform.
+However, it should be noted that Python2.7 (64bits) and RDKit2013.03.2 (64bits) are required to install before the execution of the source codes.

 License